 Now, all things considered, there is nothing cutting edge coming out of Space Invader.
 Everything about it has a nostalgic feel that takes one back to the ’70s.
 First, the subject matter is a tip of the hat to his KISS stage persona as The Spaceman.
 Second, the album title is reminiscent of the arcade game of nearly the same name (Space Invaders – also from 1978).
 Even the album cover would look sharp plastered on the side of an arcade game cabinet.
 This is a fact that is certainly not missed by Frehley, as evidenced by his cover of The Steve Miller Band’s “The Joker.”
 Nonetheless, Frehley is not a young buck cutting his teeth trying to establish a signature sound to separate himself from the rest of the pack.

 You know how you often read music critics describe a song, or a band, as “arena rock,” and you’re not so sure what it means, so you go look it up in a dictionary?
 [Sorry.
 Too archaic of a term.]
 Wikipedia it?
 Right after the above definition you’ll find: See Also: Ace Frehley.

 Frehley announced on his Facebook page yesterday the release of collector guitar pics in each of the first 25,000 printed CDs.

 Space Invader provides music fans a showcase display of a legend at work, from singing to writing to sometimes double-timing as both lead guitarist and bassist.
 Antiquated as the sound may be to the contemporary fan, the best way to appreciate this album is to consider the style from the 63-year old rocker is the original source most others have imitated through the course of the past 40 years.
-Space Invader is available at online stores and brick and mortar retailers, or at his official online store.
+Space Invader is available at online stores and brick and mortar retailers, or in the official Ace Frehley online store.